 The Plan is supported by a more detailed delivery plan, which has been updated and is attached at Appendix B. The delivery plan sets out clear timescales and lead responsibility.
-The refreshed Plan and delivery plan are recommended for approval by Full Council.
+The refreshed Plan and delivery plan were approved by Cabinet on 9 July 2020 and are now recommended for approval by Full Council.
 The Council will continue to assess progress through regular monitoring of the deliverables and performance against the key measures set out in the Plan.